E11 and the non-linear dual graviton

 {\bf {Discussion}}

-In this paper we have completed the calculation of the fully non-linear equations of motion that follow from the $E_{11}\otimes_sl_1$ non-linear realisation, that is E theory, up to and including level three which contains the dual gravity field.
-When the equations are truncated to contain the graviton, three form, six form and dual gravity fields and the usual eleven dimensional space time they describe precisely eleven dimensional supergravity.
-This, together with the linearised results up to level four, should leave the reader in no doubt that the conjecture that E theory contains eleven dimensional supergravity, given in references [1,2] has been demonstrated.
+In this paper we have computed the gravity and dual gravity relation which is first order in derivatives and follows from the $E_{11}\otimes_sl_1$ non-linear realisation, that is E theory.
+By varying the previously deduced six form equation of motion we have found dual gravity equation of motion that is second order in derivatives up to the presence of some very specific terms whose form is discussed in the paper.
+These results, together with the linearised results up to level four, should leave the reader in no doubt that the conjecture that E theory contains eleven dimensional supergravity, given in references [1,2] has been demonstrated.
 The equations of motion follow essentially uniquely from the Dynkin diagram of $E_{11}$.

-Using $E_{11}$ variations, we also found the gravity and dual gravity relation which is first order in derivatives.
-We also showed that this duality equation implies the equations of motion for both of these fields that are second order in derivatives.

 E theory is a unified theory in that it contains not only eleven dimensional supergravity but also all the maximal supergravities, depending what decomposition one takes, and also all the gauged maximal supergravities, depending which fields one turns on, see reference [6] for a review.
 As such E theory should be the low energy effective action for type II strings and branes replacing the maximal supergravities in this role.
 There are many more coordinates and fields in E theory beyond those found in supergravity and it would be good to systematically understand what their physical meaning is.